-As coverage of the devastating flooding in Louisiana and our neighbor Ellicott City continues, many remember the most historic flood in Frederick’s past.
+As coverage of flooding in other parts of the country continues, many remember the most historic flood in Frederick’s past.
 In 1976, a roaring flood destroyed a large portion of Frederick’s Downtown streetscape, leaving residents to pick up the pieces in the months and years to follow.

 On October 3, 1976, 7.2 inches of rain fell on Downtown Frederick.
 Businesses reported hundreds of thousands of dollars in damages in the days following the devastation.
 Community members came out to clear destroyed equipment and unsalvageable merchandise from the area.
 Hope may have looked dim at the time, but this unpredictable weather prompted the construction of what is today one of Frederick’s most popular attractions, Carroll Creek Park.